How to Grow Miscanthus Plants

 Guide to Growing Silver Grass, Eulalia, Maiden Grass, Silver Banner Grass, Zebra Grass, and Elephant grass.

-Miscanthus is a genus of hardy perennial ornamental grasses that reach from 90 cm to 2.7 m in height.
+Miscanthus is a genus of hardy perennial ornamental grasses that reach from 90 cm to 2.7 m (3 to 9 feet) in height.

 Miscanthus are upright grasses that have flat leaves and silky inflorescences.

 The inflorescences appear towards the end of summer and in autumn.

 Some of the common names for Miscanthus include Zebra grass, Japanese silver grass, Porcupine grass, Maiden Grass, Eulalia and Amur Silver grass.

 Miscanthus Growing and Care Guide